 Menu

-A paracentesis procedure drains excess fluid from the abdomen.
-Excess fluid (ascites) is a common symptom of peritoneal mesothelioma.
+Paracentesis is a procedure to drain excess fluid, called ascites, from the abdomen.
+Ascites is a common symptom of peritoneal mesothelioma.
 Fluid buildup may cause stomach pain and breathing difficulty.
-This palliative procedure may offer patients symptom relief.
+Doctors use paracentesis to diagnose the cause of the buildup and provide symptom relief.

 01. Paracentesis for Mesothelioma